tbali0524/playground-c2779db2/markdowns/debug.md

 xdebug.idekey = VSCODE
 ```

 In a previous chapter I recommended to enable JIT.
-Unfortunately JIT and Xdebug does not work well together, so I recommend using TWO separate `php.ini` files:
+Unfortunately JIT and Xdebug does not work well together, so I suggest to use TWO separate `php.ini` files:

 The default `php.ini` is used when I don't want to debug, just to run the code (as fast as possible):